getredash/website/src/pages/kb/user-guide/querying/query-results-data-source.md

 The **Query Results Data Source** (QRDS) lets you run queries against results from your other Data Sources.
 Use it to join data from multiple databases or perform post-processing.
 Redash uses an in-memory SQLite database to make this possible.
 As a result, queries against large result sets may fail if Redash runs out of memory.

-{% callout warning %}

-The QRDS doesn't work with results from queries that use [parameters](/help/user-guide/querying/query-parameters).
-If you try it you'll see `Error running query: Failed loading results from query id xxxx`.
-Remove the parameters from `query_xxxx` to fix the error.

-{% endcallout %}

 ### Setup

 You can enable **Query Results** under the `Data Source` tab of the settings menu.
 Setup is easy: just provide a name for the source.